UCHMS19-20/final-project-lyan-llc/documentation.md

 ## Description:

 Battle Doggos is a 2 player classic fighter style game.
 Two dogs duke it out in a fast-paced heart-racing game.
 Victory depends on the player's randomized stats, finger speed, and strategy.
+The goal of the game is to defeat the other player by attacking until their health reaches 0.

 ### Stats:
 Each player has three stats, attack, defense, and health.
 Health is the max amount of damage the player can take, attack is how much damage the player can do, and defense is the amount of incoming damage that is negated.
 The stats are determined through three die rolls, one die roll for each stat.
 The stat levels are rated 1-6, where 1 is the lowest level and 6 is the highest level.
 After each player has their stats, the players enter the battle screen.